panagiotisbellias/osc-MBYAPISec/README.md

 A basic implementation of authorization roles is also present to separate admin access from user access as well as method level security for returning user data.

-This project is currently under development!
+This project is currently under development!!